Home » Home Styling Tips » How to Decorate an Open Concept Home

 4. Open Floor Plan: Define Space with Rugs

-neutral entryway with black rug, metal railing, wall mirror, and console table
+Open neutral entryway with natural wood double doors.
+There is a black rug, metal railing, wall mirror, and console table with other neutral decor.

 my large open entryway that walked right into living room, defined by large rug, baskets, and console table